billhu0/CS110/README.md

 # CS110 (Computer Architecture I) Course

-This repository contains the homeworks, labs, and projects done during the course CS110 (Computer Architecture I) at ShanghaiTech University.
-All the detailed information can be found on the [course page](https://robotics.shanghaitech.edu.cn/courses/ca/22s/).
+This repository contains the homeworks, labs, and projects done during the course CS110 (Computer Architecture I) spring 2022, at ShanghaiTech University.
+For more detailed information, including the slides, homework requirements, you may refer to the [course page](https://robotics.shanghaitech.edu.cn/courses/ca/22s/).

-**WARNING: You may utilize our implementations for reference and inspiration, but DO NOT violate the academic integrity requirements by copying any part of our code or assignments.
-We are not responsible for any potential punishment due to your academic plagiarism.**
+**WARNING: You may utilize our implementations for reference or inspiration, but DO NOT violate the academic integrity requirements by copying any part of our code or assignments.
+We are NOT responsible for any potential penalities due to your plagiarism. **